Wendy Williams

 -

-Dr. Wendy R. Williams is an Associate Professor of English.
-Her primary research areas are visual/multimodal narrative and writing instruction.
-She also works in food studies.
-Dr. Williams has published in leading journals, and her work has been supported with funding from National Endowment for the Humanities, Southern Poverty Law Center, and Arizona Humanities.
+Dr. Wendy R. Williams is an Associate Professor of English whose research areas include writing instruction, visual and multimodal narrative, and food studies.
+She has published in leading journals and received funding from National Endowment for the Humanities, Southern Poverty Law Center, and Arizona Humanities.

-Dr. Williams is also a certified Maricopa County Master Gardener and a graduate of Scottsdale Culinary Institute’s Le Cordon Bleu program.
+In addition to her work in the academy, Dr. Williams is a certified Maricopa County Master Gardener and a graduate of Scottsdale Culinary Institute’s Le Cordon Bleu program.
 She cooked alongside Chef Gregory Casale at Gregory’s World Bistro, wrote for Arizona Food and Lifestyles, and worked in event planning for Hilton.
 She has a monthly cooking column in the master gardener publication, Roots and Shoots.
-For fun, she studies cello under the direction of Dr. Xue Chen and is currently working on Haydn’s Concerto in C Major.
+For fun, she studies cello and is working on Bach’s third suite.
 Years ago, she studied, taught, and competed in Shotokan karate and was invited to join the U.S. team (ISKF/JKA).

 - Ph.D.
 Curriculum and Instruction: English Education.
-MLFTC.
-Arizona State University.
-2015.
+Arizona State University

 - B.A.E.
-Secondary Education: English.
-COE.
-Arizona State University West.
-1998.
-Summa cum laude.
+Secondary Education: English (Summa cum laude).
+Arizona State University

 - A.O.S.
-Le Cordon Bleu Culinary Arts.
-Scottsdale Culinary Institute.
-2001.
-Honors.
+Le Cordon Bleu Culinary Arts (Honors).
+Scottsdale Culinary Institute

 Books (Monographs)